JaredBaileyDuke/creative-tool-use/README.md

 # Creative Tool Use
-Robot imitation learning for one degree-of-freedom creative tool use
+Robot imitation learning for one degree of freedom creative tool use

 ![overview gif](assets/gif/homepage_overview.gif)

 ---

 ## Overview
 This project explores **creative tool use in robotics**.
 Specifically, a robot arm was trained to both **position and cut a food item** using a pair of scissors mounted on a **custom end effector**.
-Traditionally, a robot must reposition the object using a pick-and-place tool before switching to a cutting tool, increasing task complexity and time.
+Traditionally, a robot must reposition the object using a pick and place tool before switching to a cutting tool, increasing task complexity and time.

 Here, the robot instead uses the scissors themselves as a **multi-purpose tool**:
 - **Positioning:** Move and align the food item when it is not in an ideal cutting location